Severe Thunderstorm Warning issued for Weld by NWS - News Break

 Severe Thunderstorm Warning issued for Weld by NWS

-Effective: 2021-07-09 15:25:00 MDT Expires: 2021-07-09 16:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Heavy rainfall is occurring with this storm, and may lead to flash flooding.
+Effective: 2021-07-09 14:49:00 MDT Expires: 2021-07-09 15:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Very heavy rain rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Weld The National Weather Service in Denver Colorado has issued a * Severe Thunderstorm Warning for Northeastern Weld County in northeastern Colorado * Until 415 PM MDT. * At 325 PM MDT, a severe thunderstorm was located near Pawnee Buttes, or 35 miles southwest of Kimball, moving southeast at 30 mph.
+Target Area: Weld A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 315 PM MDT FOR NORTH CENTRAL WELD COUNTY At 249 PM MDT, a severe thunderstorm was located 4 miles northwest of Grover, or 30 miles southeast of Cheyenne, moving southeast at 25 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Hail damage to vehicles is expected. * Locations impacted include Stoneham, New Raymer and Pawnee Buttes.
+Hail damage to vehicles is expected.
+Locations impacted include Grover, Pawnee Buttes and Hereford.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0